Alastair Campbell: Iraq War

 In the run-up to the Iraq War, Campbell was involved in the preparation and release of the "September Dossier" in 2002 and the "Iraq Dossier" in February 2003.
 These documents argued the case for concern over weapons of mass destruction in Iraq.
 Both have been criticised as overstating or distorting the actual intelligence findings.
 Subsequent investigations revealed that the "September Dossier" had been altered at Campbell's suggestion to be consistent with a 12 September 2002 speech given by President George W. Bush and statements by other United States officials.
 On 9 September 2002, Campbell sent a memo to Sir John Scarlett, the chairman of the Joint Intelligence Committee, in which Campbell directed that the British dossier be "one that complements rather than conflicts with" the US claims.

 On 29 May 2003, Andrew Gilligan of the BBC first alleged Campbell to have influenced the reports against the wishes of the intelligence services, misrepresenting his source, Dr David Kelly, in the process.
 This led to Campbell battling with the BBC as well as the general media.

-A Channel 4 interview The Guardian called 'infamous' even 20 years later, and forcefully written diary entries made public in the Hutton Inquiry into the death of David Kelly saw the resignation of Campbell during the inquiry, then, upon publication of its findings, the resignation of both the Chair of the BBC Gavyn Davies as well as its Director-General Greg Dyke and, eventually, the resignation of Andrew Gilligan himself.
+A Channel 4 interview The Guardian called 'infamous' even 20 years later, and forcefully written diary entries made public in the Hutton Inquiry into the death of David Kelly led Campbell to resign during the inquiry.
+Upon publication of its findings, the Chair of the BBC Gavyn Davies, its Director-General Greg Dyke, and Andrew Gilligan resigned.
 The BBC's online history of itself describes it as "one of the most damaging episodes in the BBC's history".
-After his resignation, a complete overhaul of the Prime Minister's press office was suggested in internal government documents, as the press office was seen as to have "lost all credibility as a reliable, truthful, objective operation".
+After Campbell's resignation, a complete overhaul of the Prime Minister's press office was suggested in internal government documents, as the press office was seen to have "lost all credibility as a reliable, truthful, objective operation".